Jwink3101/PBrsync/readme.md

 However, the design and methods are heavily inspired by [**BitPocket**][BitPocket] and [**bsync**][bsync] and I owe them a debt of gratitude. (and if your restrictions allow for them, I would check them out too!)

+## Scalability

+I have not performed a rigorous complexity analysis but I have since tried to improve the scaling to be roughly `O(N)` for `N` files plus `O(N*n)` for `n` moved files.
+This isn't perfect but the improvement made a big difference.
+And the moved file check is the the computational bottleneck.

+I currently use this for, amongst other things, keeping my file-based photo-library up to date.
+For about 31,000 photos and 65G, a sync operation with on an already synchronized folder (that is, it needs to check for moves but doesn't actually have any) is about 10 seconds.
+(Before the improvement, it was 30).
+Note that these times are when running in PyPy.

 ## Logs